katehu/katehu.github.io/models.md

 ---
 ## A Z-estimation system

-My research on systematic model development started from my PhD dissertation.
-Over the years working with modelers from fields of physics, chemistry, and applied mathmatics broadens my view of different approaches to model development with complementary strenghts and weakness.
-My ultimate goal is to create a system for everyone to build their own models using data and their imagined structures.
-Different from some machine learning approaches, my aim is let this system help peopl instead of help machine to learn.
-To learn what?
-My goal is to let this system  help people to learn the causal structures behind phenomena and the limitation and threat of data issues.
+1) develop a systematic theoretical tool for semiparametric and nonparametric model development so that existing models could be easily extended to support statistical inference with new types of models and sampling designs.

-In near term, for semiparametric methods development, I am interested in developing a systematic approach to model development such that existing models could be easily extentded to support statistical inference when data or models become more complex.
+2)create a system for a) everyone to build their own models with data and try their imagined model structures; b) for scientists to bridge statistical models and mechanical models, which can reveal and sometimes handle data issues that applied mathematicians sometimes ignore.

-For parametric models, I am interested in bridging statistical models and mechanistic models, which can reveal and sometimes handle data issues that applied mathematicians often ignore.
+Unlike some machine learning approaches, I aim to let this system help people to learn rather than machines.
+To learn what? --- the causal structures behind phenomena and the extent of the danger from various data issues.

 ## Additive hazards model <a name="ah"></a>